Caldera de Taburiente National Park

 What you will find

 Caldera de Taburiente forms a natural shelter where trees like the Canary Island Pine and plants like St John's Wort have been rooted for thousands of years.
 There are also laurel forests, subtropical vegetation frequently found in the Canary Islands, which contrast starkly with the higher parts of the island and their volcanic landscapes.
 Similarly, from the Caldera you can enjoy some of the best views of the island.
-Viewpoints like La Cumbrecita or Los Andenes at more than 2,000 metres offer panoramic views of La Palma.
+Viewpoints like La Cumbrecita or Los Andenes at an altitude of more than 1,287 and 2,000 metres, respectively, offer panoramic views of La Palma.

 -